 Higher altitudes and variety of soil types result in red wines that are dark and inky with black cherry, jammy fruit and lots of tannin.
 Only reds are produced here, from Grenache and Syrah or Mourvedre.

 This is another ancient region, settled by the Greeks and home to the famous sweet wine “Muscat de Beaumes de Venise”.
 The vineyards are planted on steep hillsides that are terraced with man-made walls of local river rocks called ‘restanque’.
 In 2005, the region was sanctioned for still red wines from Grenache and Syrah that are full of deep fruits and spice.

 Another region famous for its sweet ‘Vin Doux’ Rasteau has been producing its famous Grenache-based fortified wine for hundreds of years.

 Low rainfall and plentiful sun have made the region of Lirac a prime vineyard area for two thousand years.
-This is where the term “Cote du Rhone’ was first marked on barrels for export – a guarantee of authenticity still used today.
+This is where the term “Cotes du Rhone’ was first marked on barrels for export – a guarantee of authenticity still used today.